anthony-langham/digital-garden-jekyll-template/_notes/AI hype curve.md

 Clinicians have known intuitively for …ever that silicone valleys (and Kensington) obsession with AI replacing doctors, is bs.
 It’s smoke and mirrors.
 I’ve been giving this a lot of thought and im 💯 confident to say that AI will not replace Nhs GPs until AI reaches Singularity…and to be fair…we all know how that ends….

-Therefore its a great time to think about [[how to get a job in healthtech]]
+Therefore its a great time to think about [[How to get a Job in Healthtech]]